lawrencelogoh/lawrencelogoh.github.io/blog/src/2022-05-05-building-a-ssg.md

 I'm not saying I can't use them, I just felt some friction and thought it would be cool to build my own.

 # Requirements
-- Must have as little dependencies as possible.
+- Must have as few dependencies as possible.
 - Must work on UNIX/UNIX-like systems
-- Must generate and RSS file with all blog posts
+- Must generate an RSS file with all blog posts
 - Must arrange blog posts by date

 # Language choice

-My initial instinct was to use python, since I already used bash but I think I'll go with bash again.
+My initial instinct was to use python since I already used bash but I think I'll go with bash again.
 I'll try to limit the programs I use in it to what you'll find on a standard Linux/BSD install.

 # Dependencies
 Luckily, there are only two dependencies. yq and pandoc

-Keep in mind this is for linux/BSD environments.
+Keep in mind this is for Linux/BSD environments.
-My main system is alpine linux so it's guaranteed to work on that.
+My main system is Alpine Linux so it's guaranteed to work on that.

 # How it used to work